alliancecan/driconnect/driconnect/content/registration.en.md

 <strong>Registration is now open for DRI Connect 2025!</strong>

-Register today to secure your place at this year's event at Concordia University in Montreal on May 27-28, 2025.
+Register today to secure your place at this year’s event at Concordia University, in the John Molson Building, located at 1450 Guy Street, in Montreal on May 27-28, 2025.

 This year’s event is fully in-person and space is limited.